Year of Call: 2008

-R v Q & Others (2015) – Seven-handed insurance sector conspiracy to defraud and money laundering.
-Central Criminal Court: Prosecuting (with leader): several Guilty pleas, trial of two defendants.
+R v Q & Others – Seven-handed insurance sector conspiracy to defraud and money laundering.
+Central Criminal Court: Prosecuted (with leader): several Guilty pleas, trial of two defendants.

-R v T (2015) – Bank fraud.
+R v T– Bank fraud.
 Expert telephone evidence, Section 98/non-conviction bad character arguments: Central Criminal Court: Prosecuting.

-R v Chadha (2015) – Money laundering cross-jurisdiction involving expert evidence on Hawala transfer: Central Criminal Court: Prosecuted alone, defendant represented by QC and Junior.
+R v C – Money laundering cross-jurisdiction involving expert evidence on Hawala transfer: Central Criminal Court: Prosecuted alone, defendant represented by QC and Junior.

-R v Stratford (2015) – Confidence fraud.
+R v S – Confidence fraud.
 Joinder, bad character and hearsay arguments, vulnerable victim ABE: Isleworth Crown Court:

 Prosecuted to conviction and sentence.
 See link:

-R v K (2013-ongoing) – Tax and General Fraud: Defence Counsel for Manager of Solicitors’ firm facing £6m tax fraud allegation: Isleworth Crown Court: Legal argument on jurisdiction led to Crown dropping general fraud charge and client’s release on bail.
+R v K – Tax and General Fraud: Defence Counsel for Manager of Solicitors’ firm facing £6m tax fraud allegation: Isleworth Crown Court: Legal argument on jurisdiction led to Crown dropping general fraud charge and client’s release from custody.

-R v G (2013) – Cheating the Public Revenue: Defence Counsel in 7-week trial of alleged c.£¼ million VAT fraud involving 4 firms’ inter-company transactions; disclosure, PII and forensic accounting issues; legal arguments excluding previous similar civil penalty and email evidence; persuasive presentation of a complex defence case: Canterbury Crown Court: Successfully defended.
+R v G – Cheating the Public Revenue: Defence Counsel representing Managing Director in 7-week trial of alleged c.£¼ million VAT fraud involving 4 firms’ inter-company transactions; disclosure, PII and forensic accounting issues; legal arguments excluding previous civil penalty and email evidence; persuasive presentation of a complex defence case: Canterbury Crown Court: Successfully defended.

-R v A (2011) – Article for Use in Fraud (Operation Scarp): Client allegedly involved in £3 million “Crash for cash” fraud.
+R v A– Article for Use in Fraud (Operation Scarp): Client allegedly involved in £3 million “Crash for cash” fraud.
 Legal arguments excluded extensive telephone evidence: Southwark Crown Court: Successfully defended, client was the only one of the suspects not convicted.

 Other Serious Crime

-John Ojakovoh is a member of Chambers’ Tenancy and Pupillage Committee.
+John Ojakovoh is a member of Chambers’ Tenancy and Pupillage Committee and a Pupil Supervisor.